-So everyone wonders, "Is it worth the money to remodel my home?"
-Overall the answer is "Probably."
-The reason home improvement and remodeling is a $450+ billion industry is because people are finding value in home improvement projects.
+Overall the answer is "probably."
+The reason home improvement and remodeling is a $450+ billion industry is that people are finding value in home improvement projects.

 According to Remodeling magazine, the steel entry door replacement project can recoup over 96% of its approximately $1,200 cost.